topleft/whatsUpDoc/readme.md

 The database is created because a call to create.sql, which we wrote and placed into the _db/_ folder (micro-service).
 This call is made because it is specified in the _Dockerfile_ of the database micro-service.

-run the knex database migrations, from within _app/_:
+run the knex database migrations, in the command line from within _app/_:

 ```sh
 sh migrate.sh